dibyendumajumdar/dmr_c/README.md

 * The LLVM backend has had many fixes and is able to compile real programs.
 See details below for what works and what doesn't.

 ## News
+* Sep-2017 - a lot more functional NanoJIT backend
 * Aug-2017 - synced with Sparse 0.5.1 release
-* Aug-2017 - New SSA construction integrated and is being tested in newssa branch

 ## Build instructions